saf-dmitry/taskpaper-mode/README.md

     - Attend meeting @due(2017-08-11 8am)
     - Do weekly review @due(Friday 12:30)

-The TaskPaper mode understands English month and weekday abbreviations.
-Week refers to [ISO 8601][iso8601-wiki] standard week that starts on Monday, not Sunday.
 If the time string is unparseable, current time is returned.

 ### Dates